Isaac Luria

 While his direct literary contribution to the Kabbalistic school of Safed was extremely minute (he wrote only a few poems), his spiritual fame led to their veneration and the acceptance of his authority.
 The works of his disciples compiled his oral teachings into writing.
 Every custom of Luria was scrutinized, and many were accepted, even against previous practice.

-Luria died at Safed, Damascus Eyalet on July 25, 1572, and is buried at the Old Jewish Cemetery, Safed.
-The Ari Ashkenazi Synagogue, also located in Safed was built in memory of Luria during the late 16th century.
+Luria died at Safed on July 25, 1572, and is buried at the Safed Old Jewish Cemetery.
+The Ari Ashkenazi Synagogue, also located in Safed, was built in memory of Luria during the late 16th century.

 Early life

-Luria was born in 1534 in Jerusalem in what is now the Old Yishuv Court Museum to an Ashkenazi father, Solomon, and a Sephardic mother.
+Luria was born in 1534 in Jerusalem in what is now the Old Yishuv Courtyard to an Ashkenazi father, Solomon, and a Sephardic mother.

-Sefer HaKavanot U'Ma'aseh Nissim records that one day Luria's father remained in the Beth kneset alone, studying, when Eliyahu HaNavi (Elijah) appeared to him and said, "I have been sent to you by the Almighty to bring you tidings that your holy wife shall conceive and bear a child, and that you must call him Yitzchak.
-He shall begin to deliver the believers from the Klipot [husks, forces of evil].
+Sefer HaKavanot U'Ma'aseh Nissim records that one day, Luria's father remained in the synagogue alone, studying, when the prophet Elijah appeared to him and said, "I have been sent to you by the Almighty to bring you tidings that your holy wife shall conceive and bear a child, and that you must call him Yitzchak.
+He shall begin to deliver the believers from the qlippoth.
 Through him, numerous souls will receive their tikkun.
 He is also destined to reveal many hidden mysteries in the Torah and to expound on the Zohar.
 His fame will spread throughout the world.
-Take care therefore that you not circumcise him before I come to be the Sandak [who holds the child during the Brit Milah ceremony]."
+Take care therefore that you not circumcise him before I come to be the Sandak [who holds the child during the brit milah ceremony]."